We explain the different types of protection orders and the process for dealing with each.

 – Defending against accusations of violating a protection order

-– Navigating the criminal consequences of protection orders in domestic violence or harassment cases
+– Navigating the criminal and civil consequences of protection orders in domestic violence or harassment cases

 If you are facing a protection order or need legal advice, contact Pav Law at (719) 888-7888 or email Andrew Brown at andrew@pav.law.
 We are dedicated to ensuring your rights are protected and providing the strongest possible defense.